-- Data can be re-imported at any time by clicking the Data Connector icon ( or or or or or the worksheet and choosing Import (CtrI+4) or Import AII. - By default, imported via a Data Connector is locked from editing.
+- By default, imported via a Data Connector is locked from editing.
 You can graph it and analyze it but you cannot modify it.
 While this ensures against accidental modification, some users may find this too restrictive.
 Unlock sheet data by clicking the Connector icon and choosing Unlock Imported Data.
-See this FAQ for more information on removing editing restrictions from Connector-imported data. - A workbook can have only one type of Connector (e.g. Text/CSV).
+See this FAO for more information on removing editing restrictions from Connector-imported data. - A workbook can have only one type of Connector (e.g. Text/CSV).
 For files with a simple structure such as Text/CSV, you can have multiple sheets with each connecting to a separate file, as long as they share the same Connector.
 For files with more complex structures such as Excel or MATALAB, you will initially connect to one sheet/variable, then use the Data Navigator's Add and Connect Sheet(s) shortcut menu command to add other sheets/variables in the book, as needed.
 You can only connect a single Excel or MATLAB file to a single Origin workbook or matrixbook. - In books containing files with a simple structure (e.g. CSV), when you right-clicking on a sheet tab and add a new sheet, the sheet is added with an empty Connector.
 The unconnected state is denoted by a pale-yellow Connector icon (see Connector states, below).
 Click on the Connector icon to open a shortcut menu where you can connect the sheet to a data source.